 Big wrestling stars from Wales are hard to come by these days, but we’ve managed to come up with a list of the best Welsh wrestlers to wrestle inside a WWE ring

 It’s fair to say that Welsh wrestlers in WWE haven’t had the best impact.
 There have been few that you could say set the WWE alight.
 However, there have been some.
 And if there are some, there is a best welsh wrestler.

 I am being too harsh on the current crop of Wales’ wrestlers.
-There are currently some excellent Welsh Wrestlers in WWE, the besf of which currently in NXT and NXT UK.
+There are currently some excellent Welsh Wrestlers in WWE, and even more travelling the world as champions of promotions like Impact.

 There have historically been a few Welshman grapples in the WWE, but much less than their English, Scottish and Irish counterparts.

 Why that is, I cannot tell you.
 But the current band of Welshman and women are tearing it up in WWE, and will certainly make this list.

 Here are the greatest and best Welsh wrestlers to ever wrestling in the WWE.